muthuraj-rajarathinam/aws_3tierapp/README.md

 > “This project represents my ability to build, automate, and deploy production-grade systems on AWS — bridging the gap between development and cloud operations with real-world DevOps skills.”

----

-Would you like me to generate a **professional architecture diagram** (for the README header image) showing your 3-tier AWS + CodePipeline setup visually?
-It’ll make your README stand out and immediately impress HRs.